 Normally you will leave these at the default settings.
 They are, however, accessible for unique situations and applications.
 To do so, press & hold the SEL button and while doing so (within ~2 seconds) press and release the MODE key once to go directly to the settings menu for station one (1) or twice for the settings menu for station two (2).
-A third time will go to the control-head settings menu in the 2ip.
-In the 4ip it cycles through stations 3 & 4 and then to the control head settings.
-You can then cycle back to the station settings with more pressing of the MODE key.
+A third time will go to the control head settings menu, but you can cycle back to the station settings with more pressing of the MODE key.
 In fact, you can cycle through these menus in either direction with the MODE and CLR/OFF keys.
-Once at the desired station menu, you can select one of four items unique to that station with the SEL key.
-At this point the CLR/OFF key reduces the setting level and the MODE key increases the setting level.
+Once at the desired station menu you can select one of four items unique to that station with the SEL key.
+At this point the CLR/OFF key reduces the setting and the MODE key increases the setting.

-1- The D (Day or Delayed Operations) Trip-point Settings:
+1- The D (Day or Delayed operations) trip-point settings: